 Explore This Work

 The picture was shown about a month later at Morgan’s, a commercial gallery in London, with the “rejected” designation.
 There it attained some notoriety, savaged in the press as “bizarre” and “incomplete.”
-The painting continued on this path: rejected by the 1863 Paris Salon (the French counterpart to the London Royal Academy exhibition), it ended up in the Salon des Refusés, a protest exhibition organized by Gustave Courbet of paintings spurned by the French salon jurists.
-Shown alongside the similarly scandalous with Déjeuner sur L’Herbe by Edouard Manet, The White Girl became known as one of the exhibition’s most infamous pictures.
+The painting continued on this path: rejected by the 1863 Paris Salon, it ended up in the Salon des Refusés, a protest exhibition organized by Gustave Courbet of paintings spurned by the French Salon jurists.
+Shown alongside the similarly scandalous with Déjeuner sur L’Herbe by Édouard Manet, The White Girl became known as one of the exhibition’s most infamous pictures.

 Whistler later appended the title with “Symphony in White: No. 1” (there were eventually three paintings in the series) to focus attention on what he viewed as the painting’s true subject: his handling of the thick white paint, its textures, and subtle tonal contrasts.
 The painting’s radical break with traditions of portraiture make it a bellwether of modern art.

 James McNeill Whistler preferred expatriate life in London and Paris to his country of birth, finding a congenial artistic atmosphere in Europe.
 Whistler was gregarious, and his circle included a wide group of artists, Édouard Manet, Dante Gabriel Rossetti, Henri Fantin-Latour, Gustave Courbet, and Claude Monet among them.